shpml/fundamentals/02_chapter/05_exercise.md

 > **NOTE** One more thing!
 Sometimes you won't know which link destinations you want until you've finished coding your site.
 In those cases, you can substitute a hash symbol as a placeholder, like so: `Send me an <a href="#">email</a>.`

 6 .
-Now, wrap an empty *anchor* around the word "email" on the second line.
+Now, wrap an empty `a` tag around the word "email" on the second line.

 7 .
 Put `mailto`: in front of your email address, so the browser knows it's not a web page!